Comparison of Native Video Ads, Display Ads, and In-Stream Ads

 Display Ads For Retargeting & Awareness: Use them to remain visible on various sites.

-Every ad type comes with its own pros and cons, but when you know your audience, and by testing and improving your touch you can produce campaigns that not only target the right people but also touch them as well.
+Every ad type comes with its own pros and cons, but when you know your audience, and by testing and optimizing your touch you can produce campaigns that not only target the right people but also touch them as well.

 In-Stream Video Ads